IBM/vscode-ibmi-projectexplorer/README.md

 2. Update the version number in `package.json` and `types/package.json`
-3. Create a new release with a tag with the corresponding version number A github action will automatically be triggered which will build and pubish the vsix to both OpenVSX and Micrsoft registries.
+3. Create a new release with a tag with the corresponding version number A github action will automatically be triggered which will build and pubish the vsix to both OpenVSX and Microsoft registries.
 Also the types will be published to `npmjs` so that the API is available to any JavaScript code.